 Christian Schmid (Zurich, Switzerland)

 Amparo Tarazona Vento (Madrid, Spain)

 Wojciech Wagner (Warsaw & Lodz, Poland)

-Europe team members Sonia Hirt, Nick Phelps and Amparo Tarazona Vento presented papers at the workshop on Suburban Governance that took place in Leipzig between June 30 and July 3 as part of the broader MCRI.
+Europe team members Sonia Hirt, Nick Phelps and Amparo Tarazona Vento presented papers at the workshop on Suburban Governance that took place in Leipzig between June 30 and July 3.

-Ute Lehrer organized a graduate planning course through the Faculty of Environmental Studies at York University, a Critical Planning Workshop that took place in Montpellier, France in October 2012; this course ran concurrently with the Land Workshop being organized by Ute Lehrer and Emmanuel Negrier.
-Per Gunnar Røe is also including suburbanism and the work of the MCRI in his masters' level course, "Urbanism - urban politics and planning".
+Ute Lehrer organized a graduate planning course through the Faculty of Environmental Studies at York University that took place in Montpellier, France in October 2012.
+This course ran concurrently with the Land Workshop organized by Ute Lehrer and Emmanuel Negrier.

 Nick Phelps and Christian Schmid both were invited to present and produce papers for journal special issues at a two-day workshop on ‘Explaining metropolitan transformation: politics, functions and symbols’ organized by Willem Salet at University of Amsterdam in January 25 and 26, 2013.

 In 2017, Old Europe, New Suburbanization?: Governance, Land, and Infrastructure in European Suburbanization was published by the University of Toronto Press as part of the Global Suburbanisms book series.
 Edited by Nicholas A. Phelps, the book reveals the great variety of patterns and processes of urbanization that make Europe a fruitful ground for furthering the diversity of global suburbanisms.